ncolomer/MapPush/README.md

 ## MapPush demonstration
 ### Kesako?
-This web application draws realtime events on a geomap.
-It was created to illustrate **Atmosphere** framework capabilities.
+This web application draws realtime events on a geomap using the Comet/WebSocket protocols.
+It was created to illustrate the **Atmosphere** framework and its capabilities.

 User can trigger events by clicking on the map, and server can generate random events.
 A generated event (by either client or server) is delivered to each connected clients thanks to comet/websocket protocols.